soonick/soonick.github.io/_drafts/2019-01-30-introduction-to-assembly-assembling-a-program.md

 ld: warning: cannot find entry symbol _start; not setting start address
 ```

-An assembly program need a `_start` entry point.
+An assembly program needs a `_start` entry point.
 Let's modify our example so it works:

 ```nasm
 section .text